khueue/crisp/README.md

 	:- multifile test/2.
 	:- discontiguous test/2.

 Then sprinkle your code with test/2 predicates, where the first argument is a label for the test (name and arity of the tested predicate might be a good candidate), and the second argument is a list of goals that are supposed to succeed.
 Files with tests need not be modules, and predicates with tests need not be exported -- Crisp traverses all loaded modules, including the top "user" level.
-Example using a module:
+Example using a module (examples/concatenate.pl):

 	:- module(concatenate, [concatenate/3, concatenate_dl/3]).